justintaddei/v-wave/README.md

     **Note:**
     The wave will not appear until after the delay, meaning a delay greater than 100ms can make the site feel sluggish.

+---

 ## Advanced

 ### Changing the directive's name

+If you are migrating from another ripple directive you can change the name of the directive v-wave uses if you want to avoid changing it in your source code.
-Pass a new name for the directive using the `directive` option:
+Simply pass a new name for the directive using the `directive` option:

 ```js
 //main.js